 According to WTOP, researchers have also discovered that people between the ages of 20 and 29 are more likely to be involved in pedestrian accidents due to electronic distractions.
 Research by the University of Washington found that as many as 2 million injuries to pedestrians might have been related to distracted walking in 2010.

-Seek Justice Following a Pedestrian Accident
+Seek Justice Following a Pedestrian Accident While Fatalities Are On The Rise

 As we have been reporting in our blog over the last few years, D.C. has a notorious reputation for pedestrian danger, as the metro-area has one of the worst pedestrian accident rates in the country last year, experiencing about one death per week.